-The best ingredients for green juice are vegetables (leafy greens, cucumbers, carrots, beets, ginger, celery), fruits (apple, lemon, mango, pineapple, berries, grapes), and herbs (parsley, cilantro, basil).
+The best ingredients for green juice are vegetables (leafy greens, cucumbers, carrots, beets, fresh ginger, celery), fruits (apple, lemon, mango, pineapple, berries, grapes), and herbs (parsley, cilantro, basil).
 But your green juice doesn’t need to include all three: vegetables, fruits, and herbs.

 We’ll walk you through the anatomy of good green juice, what vegetables, fruits, and herbs make great additions to green juice (and the nutritional benefits of those ingredients), and what tools you need to make the best green juice.

-The Anatomy of Good Green Juice
+The Anatomy of Good Green Juice Recipe

 The Best Vegetables for Green Juice

-Many vegetables, including nutrient-dense leafy greens, can provide a solid base for any green juice recipe.
+Many vegetables, including nutrient-dense leafy greens, can provide a solid base for any simple green juice recipe.
 You can choose just one vegetable or add a few.

 If you’re looking for a robust and earthy flavor, start with kale.
 Kale is an excellent source of Vitamins A, C, and K. When consumed raw, kale also has high levels of antioxidants which protect your cells from damage caused by free radicals.
 Kale can also reduce cholesterol and risk factors for heart disease.

 Spinach will bring a mild and sweet taste to your green juices.
 It has high levels of Vitamins A and C and is also a great source of antioxidants.
 In addition to antioxidants and vitamins, spinach has nitrates, which can positively impact heart health.
-Spinach may also have antacid effects.
+Baby spinach may also have antacid effects.

 Swiss chard can have a strong flavor that can be a bit on the bitter side when eaten raw but is perfect for juices with fruit.
 A serving of swiss chard has plenty of antioxidants and Vitamins A and C. Research shows that swiss chard can have positive effects on blood sugar for people with diabetes.